WebKudu/commentsold/README.md

 ## Requirements
 * Docker
+* Composer

 ## How to install
-Clone this repository, cd into the directory and type `docker-compose up -d`
+Clone this repository and cd into the directory

+`composer install`

+`cp .env.example .env`

+`./vendor/bin/sail up -d`

 This may take a few minutes the first time you run it.

-Enter into the docker container `docker exec -it {$docker-id} bash`
+Enter into the "sail-8.0/app" docker container:

+`docker exec -it {$docker-id} bash`
-`composer install`

 `php artisan migrate`